oasis-open/cti-stix-elevator/docs/stix-mappings.rst

 however, because of the lack of the ability to include the MAEC content fewer details of malware are representable in STIX 2.0.

+Malware is not a top-level object in STIX 1.x, but a property of a ``TTP``.

+The ``name`` property of the STIX 1.x
+Malware object is the preferred property to use to populated the ``name`` property in the STIX 2.0 object, although if missing, the ``title`` property can be used.

 **STIX 1.x Properties Mapped Directly to STIX 2.0 Properties**

 *none*